USFWS/secas/docs/StoryMap.md

 immediately.

-Open the repository in a browser `https://github.com/<organization>/<repository>` and make sure to select the `master` branch from the dropdown on the upper left.
+Open the repository in a browser `https://github.com/<organization>/<repository>` and make sure to select the `main` branch from the dropdown on the upper left.

 The following are possible ways to edit content; see note about the automatic build & deploy further below.